PrwTsrt/microros_esp32_diffdrive/README.md

 ### Modify microros configuration
 The default microros configuration only supports 1 node, 2 publishers, 2 subscribers, 1 service, 1 client, and 1 history record.

 You can modify the colcon.meta file in the micro_ros_espidf_component directory, find the "rmw_microxrcedds" column, and modify these settings based on the actual requirements.
-For this project, I will set the publishers, subscribers, and history records to are all modified to 3, To enable communication via UART, I will set the transport mode to 'custom'.
+For this project, I will set the publishers, subscribers, and history records to are all modified to 3, To enable communication via USB/UART, I will set the transport mode to 'custom'.
 ```bash
 cd ~/esp/Samples/extra_components/micro_ros_espidf_component
 nano colcon.meta